outerbounds/metaflow-tools/aws/terraform/README.md

 This repo only contains configuration for non-Metaflow-specific resources, such as AWS VPC infra and Sagemaker notebook instance; Metaflow-specific parts are provided by reusable modules from [terraform-aws-metaflow](https://github.com/outerbounds/terraform-aws-metaflow).

+> Note: The reusable terraform module (source code [here](https://github.com/outerbounds/terraform-aws-metaflow)) itself includes a couple of full "start-from-scratch" examples of:
+> * a [minimal Metaflow stack](https://github.com/outerbounds/terraform-aws-metaflow/tree/master/examples/minimal) (using AWS Batch for compute and AWS Step Functions for orchestration)
+> * a [Kubernetes based Metaflow stack](https://github.com/outerbounds/terraform-aws-metaflow/tree/master/examples/eks) (using AWS EKS for compute, and Argo Workflows for orchestration)

 ## Pre-requisites

 ### Terraform